plancksecurity/foundation-planckCoreV3/README.md

 Each file includes a notice near its beginning, that indicates the applicable license.
 If you wish to license the p≡p Engine under different terms, please contact <mailto:council@pep.foundation>.

+_pEp_reallocarray in pgp_sequoia.c is reallocarray from the OpenBSD source.
+It is copyright (c) 2008 Otto Moerbeek <otto@drijf.net> with the following permissions:
+Permission to use, copy, modify, and distribute this software for any purpose with or without fee is hereby granted, provided that the above copyright notice and this permission notice appear in all copies.

 # Contact
 The p≡p foundation and the developers of the p≡p Engine can be reached as detailed here: <https://pep.foundation/contact-us/index.html>.